Home » DIY » Photography Backdrops and Floors

 I secured the drywall to the new frame with screws.

-Then I built the portability of my new wall!
-I used 2 small furniture dollies and some 2x4’s to allow my wall to be moved around.
+Then, I built the portability of my new wall!
+I used two small furniture dollies and some 2x4s to allow my wall to be moved around.
 I put 2 gate handles on each side of the wall to help roll the wall around.
-This is the carport where I normally do my painting with my Homeright Finish Max.
+This is the carport where I usually paint with my Homeright Finish Max.

-Now I have to tell you like my mom use to say “Do as I say, not as I do”.
-My wall is a little tipsy, and might be prone to being blown over by a big gust of wind.
-If you choose to use furniture dollies to build photography backdrops, I would definitely recommend using the larger ones.
+I must tell you, like my mom used to say, “Do as I say, not as I do.”
+My wall is a little tipsy and might be prone to being blown over by a big gust of wind.
+I recommend using the larger ones if you use furniture dollies to build photography backdrops.

 Make a plank wall for photography

-While the drywall mud was drying, I got busy ripping some thin plywood (underlayment) on the table saw.
-Because a full sheet is difficult for me to handle, I ripped my pieces a little over 12” in width.
-(Plank on the right) After I got all my 12” pieces ripped, I then ripped those in half to be about 6” wide. (planks on the left).
+While the drywall mud was drying, I ripped some thin plywood (underlayment) on the table saw.
+Because a full sheet is difficult for me to handle, I ripped my pieces a little over 12″ in width.
+(Plank on the right).
+After I got all my 12″ pieces ripped, I then ripped those in half to be about 6″ wide. (planks on the left).

 I used washers as spacers and my Ryobi Airstrike Stapler to attach the planks.